neel-hektor/couch-load-balancer/README.md

 ## Why REDIS ?
 The Redis instance running alongside the Loadbalancer is operated in a master slave configuration.
 The Redis instance operated upon by the API server is categorized as the master.
-Whenever a new database is added to any couchdb instance ( via an API call )  , an entry is made in REDIS to with the key as the database name and the server Address.
+Whenever a new database is added to any couchdb instance ( via an call to API server )  , an entry is made in REDIS to with the key as the database name and the server Address.
-As soon as the change percolates between the REDIS instances of the API server and the load balancer, all follow up requests are forwarded to the destination server .
+As soon as the change percolates between the REDIS instances of the API server and the load balancer, all follow up requests for data sync are forwarded to the destination server .